Are Crab Apples Edible? What You Need to Know

 https://theherbprof.com/ | More Articles Here

-While there is a common misconception that crab apples are toxic, this is not the case.
-As long as you avoid eating the core and seeds, just like with bigger apples, crab apples are perfectly safe to eat.
-In fact, they are a good source of vitamin C and have small amounts of other nutrients.
+Crab apples are found in many places, their small size and bright colors making them popular for decoration.
+But, are they edible?
+Many people wonder.
+There’s a common misconception that crab apples are toxic.
+This isn’t true.
+Avoid the core and seeds, just like with bigger apples, and crab apples are perfectly safe to eat.
+They’re a good source of vitamin C and contain small amounts of other nutrients.

 According to WebMD, one cup of raw crab apples has 83.6 calories and contains low levels of iron.